MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy.md

 The `mrsdeploy` package provides functions for establishing a remote session in a console application and for publishing and managing a web service that is backed by the R code block or script you provided.
 Each feature can be used independently but the greatest value is achieved when you can leverage both.

 This topic is a high-level description of package functionality.
 These functions can be called directly from the command line.
-For syntax and other details, follow these steps to [view function help pages](#findmore) or vignettes.
+For syntax and other details, see the individual function help topics in the table of contents.

 <a name="configure"></a>